Caellwyn/south-king-county-opportunity-youth/README.md

 To complete this project, you will need to turn in the following deliverables:

 1. A public GitHub repository.
 2. An `environment.yml` file that contains all the necessary packages needed to recreate your conda environment.
+    - Start with the provided `environment.yml`, then as you install any additional packages be sure to [export](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#exporting-the-environment-yml-file) the new version and commit the changes in git.
 3. A standalone `src/` directory that stores all relevant source code.

-    + All functions have docstrings that act as [professional-quality documentation](http://google.github.io/styleguide/pyguide.html#381-docstrings).
+    - All functions have docstrings that act as [professional-quality documentation](http://google.github.io/styleguide/pyguide.html#381-docstrings).

-    + [Well documented](https://www.sqlstyle.guide/) SQL queries with appropriate single-line or multiline comments.
+    - [Well documented](https://www.sqlstyle.guide/) SQL queries with appropriate single-line or multiline comments.

-4. A standalone `data/` directory that stores all relevant raw and processed data files

-    + Be sure to include how the data was obtained!
-    + All large files are labeled in the `.gitignore` file to avoid having them accidently live in your commit history.

-5. A user-focused README.md file that explains your process, methodology and findings.
+4. A user-focused `README.md` file that explains your process, methodology and findings.

-    + Take the time to make sure that you craft your story well, and clearly explain your process and findings in a way that clearly shows both your technical expertise and your ability to communicate your results!
+    - Take the time to make sure that you craft your story well, and clearly explain your process and findings in a way that clearly shows both your technical expertise and your ability to communicate your results!
+5. A record of your workflow stored in `notebooks/exploratory`.
+Don't be afraid to leave in error messages, so you know what didn't work!

-6. One Jupyter Notebook file that focuses on EDA, visualization, and presentation.
+6. One final Jupyter Notebook file stored in `notebooks/report` that focuses on visualization and presentation.

-    + The very beginning of the notebook contains a description of the purpose of the notebook.
+    - The very beginning of the notebook contains a description of the purpose of the notebook.

-    + This is helpful for your future self and anyone of your colleagues that needs to view your notebook.
+       - This is helpful for your future self and anyone of your colleagues that needs to view your notebook.
 Without this context, you’re implicitly asking your peers to invest a lot of energy to help solve your problem.
 Help them by enabling them to jump into your project by providing them the purpose of this Jupyter Notebook.

-    + Explanation of the data sources and where one can retrieve them
+    - Explanation of the data sources and where one can retrieve them
-        + Whenever possible, link to the corresponding data dictionary
+        - Whenever possible, link to the corresponding data dictionary

-    + Custom functions and classes are imported from Python modules and are not created directly in the notebook.
+    - Custom functions and classes are imported from Python modules and are not created directly in the notebook.
+As soon as you have a working function in one of your exploratory notebooks, copy it over to `src` so it is reusable.

-7. A one-page memo written exclusively for a non-technical stakeholder.
+7. A one-page memo stored in `reports/memo.md` written exclusively for a non-technical stakeholder.

-    + This memo should describe:
+    - This memo should describe:
-        + A summary of the business problem you are trying to solve
+       - A summary of the business problem you are trying to solve
-        + Key takeaways from your solution
+       - Key takeaways from your solution
-        + A section on next steps if you had more time (i.e. one additional week)
+       - A section on next steps if you had more time (i.e. one additional week)
 8. An "Executive Summary" Keynote/PowerPoint/Google Slide presentation (delivered as a PDF export) that explains what you have found for the SRP.

-    + Make sure to also add and commit this file as presentation.pdf of your non-technical presentation to your repository with a file name of `presentation.pdf`.
+    - Make sure to also add and commit this file as presentation.pdf of your non-technical presentation to your repository with a file name of `reports/presentation.pdf`.

-    + Contain between 5-10 professional quality slides detailing:
+    - Contain between 5-10 professional quality slides detailing:
-        + A high-level overview of your methodology
+       - A high-level overview of your methodology

-        + The results you’ve uncovered
+       - The results you’ve uncovered

-        + Any real-world recommendations you would like to make based on your findings (ask yourself--why should the executive team care about what you found?
+       - Any real-world recommendations you would like to make based on your findings (ask yourself--why should the executive team care about what you found?
 How can your findings help the company/stakeholder?)

-        + Avoid technical jargon and explain results in a clear, actionable way for non-technical audiences.
+       - Avoid technical jargon and explain results in a clear, actionable way for non-technical audiences.
+    - All visualizations included in this presentation should also be exported as image files (e.g. with `plt.savefig`, not by taking a screenshot) and saved under `reports/figures/`

 ## Citations

-* <sup>1</sup> Yohalem, N., Cooley, S. 2016.
+<sup>1</sup> Yohalem, N., Cooley, S. 2016.
 “Opportunity Youth in the Road Map Project Region”.
 Community Center for Education Results.
 Available at: https://bit.ly/2P2XRF3.

-* <sup>2</sup> Anderson, T., Braga, B., Derrick-Mills, T., Dodkowitz, A., Peters, E., Runes, C., and Winkler, M. 2019.
+<sup>2</sup> Anderson, T., Braga, B., Derrick-Mills, T., Dodkowitz, A., Peters, E., Runes, C., and Winkler, M. 2019.
 “New Insights into the Back on Track Model’s Effects on Opportunity Youth Outcomes”.
 Urban Institute.
 Available at: https://bit.ly/2BuCLr1.

-* <sup>3</sup> Seattle Region Partnership.
+<sup>3</sup> Seattle Region Partnership.
 2016.
 “King County Opportunity Youth Overview: Demographics of opportunity youth and systemic barriers to employment”. https://bit.ly/2oRGz37.

-* <sup>4</sup> Morton, N. 2019.
+<sup>4</sup> Morton, N. 2019.
 “Nearly 19,000 youth in King County are neither working nor in school.
 How one Seattle nonprofit is changing that.”
 The Seattle Times.
 Available at: https://bit.ly/2W5EufR.